Batman in film

 After Warner Bros. launched their own shared cinematic universe known as the DC Extended Universe in 2013, Ben Affleck was cast to portray Batman in the new expansive franchise, first appearing in 2016 with the Zack Snyder-directed film Batman v Superman: Dawn of Justice.
-The film would begin a sequence of further DC Comics adaptations, including Justice League and Zack Snyder's Justice League crossover films featuring other DC Comics characters, and the stand-alone film The Batman, directed by Matt Reeves, with Robert Pattinson in the role.
-Affleck and Keaton will both reprise the role of Batman in the upcoming DCEU film The Flash (2022).
-Keaton was also due to reprise his role in the Leslie Grace-led HBO Max film Batgirl, but it was shelved and is unlikely to ever be released.
+The film would begin a sequence of further DC Comics adaptations, including the crossover film Justice League in 2017 (and its 2021 director's cut) featuring other DC Comics characters, and the 2022 reboot The Batman, directed by Matt Reeves and starring Robert Pattinson.
+The 2019 film Joker, starring Joaquin Phoenix, featured a young version of Bruce Wayne.
+Affleck and Keaton both reprised the role of Batman in the DCEU film The Flash (2023).
+Keaton was also due to reprise his role in the shelved HBO Max film Batgirl.

-The series has grossed over $4.99 billion at the global box office, making it the eleventh highest-grossing film franchise of all time.
+The series has grossed over $6.8 billion at the global box office, making it the tenth highest-grossing film franchise of all time.
 Batman has also appeared in multiple animated films, both as a starring character and as an ensemble character.
-While most animated films were released direct-to-video, the 1993 animated feature Batman: Mask of the Phantasm (based on the 1990s Batman: The Animated Series) and 2017's The Lego Batman Movie (a spin-off of 2014's The Lego Movie) were released theatrically.
+While most animated films were released direct-to-video, 1993's Batman: Mask of the Phantasm (based on Batman: The Animated Series) and 2017's The Lego Batman Movie (a spin-off of 2014's The Lego Movie) were released theatrically.
 Having earned an unadjusted total of U.S. $2,783,118,504, the Batman series is the fourth-highest-grossing film series in North America.